infonl/info-jira-scrumboard/README.md

 # jira-scrumboard
 Tweaking the JIRA scrumboard.
+Creates a clear and concise JIRA scrumboard.
+Avoids the need to scroll all the time through your JIRA Scrum board so easier to show on a screen or share via videocall.

-Requires a Chrome extension (User JavaScript and CSS) which allows you to inject your own JavaScript and CSS rules to any page, like your JIRA page.
+Requires a Chrome extension ("User JavaScript and CS"S) which allows you to inject your own JavaScript and CSS rules to any page, like your JIRA page.
 So this tweak does not require any change in JIRA, since it's not a JIRA plugin.
+See Install sequence below.

 Active Sprints board
 ===========================